Skeletal animation: Applications

-Skeletal animation is the standard way to animate characters or mechanical objects for a prolonged period of time (usually over 100 frames).
-It is commonly used by video game artists and in the movie industry, and can also be applied to mechanical objects and any other object made up of rigid elements and joints.
+Skeletal animation is the standard way to animate characters or mechanical objects for a prolonged period of time.
+It is commonly used by video game artists and in the film industry, and can also be applied to mechanical objects and any other objects made up of rigid elements and joints.

-Performance capture (or motion capture) can speed up development time of skeletal animation, as well as increasing the level of realism.
+Performance capture (or motion capture) can speed up the process of skeletal animation, as well as increasing the level of realism.

-For motion that is too dangerous for performance capture, there are computer simulations that automatically calculate physics of motion and resistance with skeletal frames.
-Virtual anatomy properties such as weight of limbs, muscle reaction, bone strength, and joint constraints may be added for realistic bouncing, buckling, fracture, and tumbling effects known as virtual stunts.
-However, there are other applications of virtual anatomy simulations such as military and emergency response.
-Virtual soldiers, rescue workers, patients, passengers, and pedestrians can be used for training, virtual engineering and virtual testing of equipment.
-Virtual anatomy technology may be combined with artificial intelligence for further enhancement of animation and simulation technology.
+Rigs may be driven by ragdoll physics which automatically calculate physics of motion and resistance with skeletal frames.
+Virtual anatomy properties such as weight of limbs, muscle reaction, bone strength, and joint constraints may be added for realistic bouncing, buckling, fracture, and tumbling effects.

+Some popular software packages within which rigs may be created include Blender, Autodesk Maya, SideFX Houdini, Autodesk 3ds Max, Maxon Cinema 4D, Unreal Engine, and many others.